 All the above are simply forms that were designed or created with a specific function in mind.
 Everything or every form in life has a specific purpose or function.
 The same is true of the form referred to in Scripture as the church.
 The church is a form, just like a hammer, a nail, a broom, a coffee cup and a bath tub are all forms, each created for a specific purpose or function in mind.
 Therefore, since the church is a form like everything else is a form, the question naturally arises: what is the church’s purpose or function?
 In the mind of God, what was the church originally designed to accomplish and why is this function so critical to God's plan?

-Since the universal law of “Form Follows Function" applies to everything in the universe, including the church, and since understanding the church’s purpose or function might just enlighten or heighten my church experience, let's go back to the beginning in order to discover what a church is as well as its true function.
+Since the universal law of “Form Follows Function" applies to everything in the universe, including the church, and since understanding the church’s purpose or function might just enlighten or heighten my church experience.

 For if God did create the church and for a specific purpose and the purpose the Scriptures will seem to espouse, then when it is done well, might not the church change us as well?
 Might not a biblically-directed, well-purposed church just be the godly vessel, tool or form that man has been searching for to have a meaningful and well-lived life—a life that honors and pleases our Creator and Redeemer.